Feltus Taylor: Crime

 At approximately 10:00 p.m. on the day of the shooting, police arrested Taylor near his apartment for attempted first degree murder and armed robbery.
 Thereafter, he confessed and led the police to the stolen money, which was hidden in a field not far from his apartment.
 Taylor informed the police that he had thrown the murder weapon into the Mississippi River.

 Trial

 Taylor was indicted by a grand jury for the first-degree murder of Donna Ponsano, in violation of Louisiana Revised Statute 14:30.
 The jury found Taylor guilty, and unanimously recommended the death penalty.
 The court sentenced Taylor in accordance with the recommendation.

+Imprisonment

+Taylor's spiritual advisor on death row was Helen Prejean, a Roman Catholic nun and one of the leading advocates against the death penalty.
+The two corresponded for almost the entire duration of Taylor's incarceration in Angola.

 Execution

 On June 6, 2000, Taylor was executed by lethal injection at Louisiana State Penitentiary at the age of 38.
 In his final statement he said, "I want to tell you, Keith, and the Ponsano family that I always regretted what I've done.
 It was my own doing.
 After this is over with, I hope you can find the peace to move on."

+His official last meal consisted of ribs, toast, onion rings, shrimp, corn on the cob, and cheesecake.